-TEMPORAL ECONOMY.
+PART VII TEMPORAL ECONOMY

-I. SUPPORT OF EFFECTIVE MINISTERS.
-II.
-SUPPORT OF SUPERANNUATED PREACHERS AND OTHER CLAIMANTS.
-III.
-CHURCH PROPERTY.
+- I. SUPPORT OF EFFECTIVE MINISTERS

+- II.
+SUPPORT OF SUPERANNUATED

+PREACHERS AND OTHER CLAIMANTS

+- III.
+CHURCH PROPERTY

-SUPPORT OF EFFECTIVE MINISTERS.
+SUPPORT OF EFFECTIVE MINISTERS

-I. Support of Bishops.
+1. Support of Bishops

-¶ 194.
+¶214.
 The salaries of our bishops shall be raised by conference collections; and the executive committee shall make the apportionment to the respective conferences and so arrange the time for taking the collections for the same among said conferences that some shall be taken in each quarter of the year.

 II.
-Support of District Elders.
+Support of District Elders

-¶ 195. .
-The district elder shall be supported by the circuit to which he is appointed, unless he devotes all his time in labors as an evangelist, as provided for in ¶ 140, (18), in which case he shall receive his support from the district, each circuit contributing its proportion, as agreed upon in the quarterly conference.
+¶215.
+The district elder shall be supported by the circuit to which he is appointed, unless he devotes all his time in labors as an evangelist, as provided for in paragraph 160 (18), in which case he shall receive his support from the district, each circuit contributing its proportion, as agreed upon in the quarterly conference.

 III.
-Support of Preachers in Charge.
+Support of Preachers in Charge

-It shall be the duty of a committee appointed by the official board, who shall be members of our church, to make, after consulting with the preacher in charge, an estimate of the amount necessary for the support of the preacher or preachers stationed with them; which estimate shall be subject to the action of the official board.

-2. The stewards shall provide by such means as they may devise to meet such expenses, in money, or otherwise.
+- ¶216.
+1. It shall be the duty of a committee appointed by the official board, who shall be members of the church, to make, after consulting with the preacher in charge, an estimate of the amount necessary for the support of the preacher or preachers stationed with them; which estimate shall be subject to the action of the official board. - 2.
+The stewards shall provide by such means as they may devise to meet such expenses, in money, or otherwise.

-3. Every class leader shall, at the commencement of the year, ascertain how much each person in his class is able and willing to pay, per week, for the support of the preachers, and note the same in his class-book, and diligently see to it that the collections are made weekly, duly credited, and paid over to the steward for the benefit of the preachers.

-4. If any deficiency shall arise in the preacher's salary, the stewards shall circulate among our friends a subscription to assist in such deficiency.
+- 3. Every class leader shall, at the commencement of the year, ascertain how much each person in his class is able and willing to pay, per week, for the support of the preachers, and note the same in his class-book, and diligently see to it that the collections are made weekly, duly credited, and paid over to the steward for the benefit of the preachers. - 4.
+If any deficiency shall arise in the preacher's salary, the stewards shall circulate among our friends a subscription to assist in such deficiency. - 5.
+The adoption of the budget system for raising finances is recommended to all the societies of the church.
+The membership is requested to cooperate heartily with this plan, giving not less than one-tenth of the net annual income for the Lord's work.

 IV.
-Support of Evangelists.
+Support of Evangelists

-¶ 197.
+¶217.
 Evangelists shall depend upon the fields in which they labor for their support, except in case of general evangelists, who may receive appropriations from the general missionary board, on recommendations from the bishops.